darkhelmet-gaming/Prism/README.md

 Our goal is to reproduce Prism as it was for bukkit, with coding, design, and performance improvements.

+This version of Prism is still an infant but we're eager for feedback and input.

 ### IRC

 Please follow prism development on `irc.esper.net` in `#prism`